 The effects of COVID-19 on the Group's organic growth varied by product category and sales channel:

-- Product categories: Demand for at-home consumption, trusted brands and products with nutritional benefits was strong.
-Purina PetCare, dairy, coffee at-home and Nestlé Health Science reported robust growth.
+- Product categories: Demand for at-home consumption, trusted brands and products with nutritional benefits were strong.
+Purina PetCare, dairy, coffee at home and Nestlé Health Science reported robust growth.
 Sales in confectionery and water decreased, reflecting their high exposure to out-of-home channels and on-the-go consumption

 - Sales channels: Retail sales posted high single-digit organic growth, reflecting elevated demand for at-home consumption.
 Sales in out-of-home channels declined significantly.